Tubs-Pluginz/StatusPlugin/README.md

 - The status of every player is saved to a file, so they will keep their status when they rejoin the server.
 - The Plugin supports `PlaceholderAPI v2.11.5`
   - The Plugin reloads statuses every 600 Game Ticks (30seconds) so the Placeholders can update themselves.
-  - The Plugin now got a Placeholder`%tubsstatusplugin_status_playername%` (playname should be changed out for the real Playername, Duuuh.)
+  - The Plugin got Placeholders:
+    - `%tubsstatusplugin_status_playername%` (playname should be changed out for the real Playername, Duuuh.)
+    - `%tubsstatusplugin_status%`

 ## Permissions